garrandall/popular-music-data/tracks/no-sucker-lil-baby-moneybagg-yo.md

 And can't nobody tell me how to spend it, bitch
 Send it to the hood, let 'em flip it (In the trenches) She want me to love on her, no way
-Ain't JosÃ©, I don't do what the hoes say (Nope)
+Ain't José, I don't do what the hoes say (Nope)
 HD, Blu-Ray, clear shit (What that mean?)
 Diamonds on me look 4K (Ugh)
 Married to the money for better or worse